 Writing Awards & Select Publications

 In 2016, Ms. Baltodano was awarded the Frank J. Pentangelo Award for her creative contributions to the San Luis Obispo County Bar Association’s Bar Bulletin.
 In an 11-part series of essays called Mommy Esquire, Ms. Baltodano merges lessons in the law with lessons in parenting and explores issues of race, gender, and inequality.
 The series creatively draws upon her experience as a parent, attorney, business owner, and woman of color.
-She is currently working toward publication.

 Additional published works by Erica Flores Baltodano include: